Projector (Geese album)

-Projector is the second (Note: While this album is advertised by Geese as their debut, and is their debut under a record label, it is technically their second studio album counting their since-removed 2018 debut album A Beautiful Memory.) studio album and label debut by American indie rock band Geese.
+Projector is the second (Note: While this album is advertised by Geese as their debut, and is their debut under a record label, it is technically their second studio album counting their since-removed 2018 debut album A Beautiful Memory.) studio album and major label debut by American indie rock band Geese.
 The album was released on October 29, 2021, through Partisan Records and Play It Again Sam.

-The album had three singles released ahead of the release: "Disco", "Low Era", and "Projector".
+The band wrote and recorded the album while attending high school, originally uploading the album to SoundCloud before being signed to a record label.
+It was mixed by producer Dan Carey and preceded by three singles: "Disco", "Low Era", and "Projector".
+Projector received a warm reception upon its release.

 Background and recording

-Recording for Projector began in 2019 and continued in 2020 and was primarily recorded in drummer Max Bassin's basement from late 2019 to early 2020, and mixed by Dan Carey.
+Recording for Projector began in late 2019 and finished in early 2020, while the band members were in their senior year of high school.
+The album was primarily recorded in drummer Max Bassin's basement, named "the Nest", made out of recording equipment given to Bassin by his family.
+After recording, Projector was silently released onto their SoundCloud account before being discovered by Willie Upbin, who signed on as the band's manager.

+After sending the record to A&R representatives from numerous indie labels, the band settled with Partisan Records due to the band seeing their place in the music industry as "the best of the worst".
+The final release of Projector received a final mix and mastering by Dan Carey and Bernie Grundman respectively.

 Critical reception

 Projector has been generally described as a post-punk album.

 The album received widespread critical acclaim upon its release.
 On review aggregator website, Metacritic, Projector has an average critic score of 83 out of 100, indicating "universal acclaim based on eight critic reviews".